Oracle Idiosyncrasies

 26. v$temp_space_header

 v$temp_space_header is in v$fixed_table.
 But if you select from v$temp_space_header when the database is only mounted, you get ORA-1219: database not open: queries allowed on fixed tables/views only.
-The problem is that this view is based on a join between ts$ and a real fixed table. ts$ is not available until the database is open. v$temp_extent_map, v$temp_extent_pool have the same problem.
+The problem is that this view is based on a join between ts$ and a real fixed table.
+Ts$, a table as part of data dictionary, is not available until the database is open. v$temp_extent_map, v$temp_extent_pool have the same problem.
 So do v$segment_statistics, v$sql_plan, v$sql_plan_statistics_all and v$streams_capture.

 v$temp_space_header has some other strange behaviors before 10g.
 For instance, select th.tablespace_name, status from v$temp_space_header th, dba_tablespaces t where th.tablespace_name=t.tablespace_name returns no rows in 9i or older versions.
 You can add /*+ ordered */ hint to make it work or select th.tablespace_name, status from (select tablespace_name from v$temp_space_header) th, dba_tablespaces t where th.table space_name=t.tablespace_name, or equivalently with th as (select tablespace_name from v$temp_space_header) select th.tablespace_name, status from th, dba_tablespaces t where th.tablespace_name=t.tablespace_name .
 See here for more.
 The problem does not occur in 10g.